amitanjani/KibanaAuth/README.md

 LDAP Authentication in Kibana

 ##Introduction
-This project provide LDAP authentication in Kibana using Spring security framework
+This project provides LDAP authentication in Kibana using Spring security framework

 ##Requirements
 1. JDK 1.6